realpython/about/testimonials.md

 Just wanted to say thanks!
 I’ve tried using another tutorial but it was very convoluted and difficult to understand – this is much more straightforward!
 I really liked it!
 The best part is the practical application.
 I had no idea Python was this much fun.
 I literally built a number of websites from ground up and am in the process of launching my first MVP.
 Best Kickstarter ever.

 - Ryan

+The courses ... are ... awesome!!!

+- Stavros Anastasiadis (anastasiadis.st00@gmail.com)